ToastTO/KSG_FPY/docs/README.md

 # Kitchen Safety Guide <br>
 The Kitchen Safety Guide is an AI-embedded surveillance system for kitchen safety monitoring.
 By using the RGB MIPI camera, the system can check the existence of unattended fire in real-time.
+This project is a FYP by HKUST ECE students.

 # Features
 - **Real-time unattended fire detection:** The system can recognize 4 object which is fire, human, hand, and pot.
 If there is nobody taking care of the fire, the system can respond immediately, which can remind the user as soon as possible. <br>